 Have you heard that COVID-19 can be cured with garlic?
 Or that drinking lots of water will flush the virus from your system?
 If so, you are not alone.
 Since the spread of COVID-19, false information about this new virus has been circulating on the internet.
 Because so little is known about this disease, many people have turned to social media for answers.
 Unfortunately, a lot of the information out there is not true.

 Top 4 COVID-19 myths kidney patients need to know are false:

-People who have tested positive for COVID-19 don’t always have symptoms you can see.
+People who have tested positive for COVID-19 do not always have symptoms you can see.
 It can take up to 14 days for someone who has been infected to show any symptoms or become sick.
-Some people’s symptoms are mild, while others are more serious.
+Some people's symptoms are mild, while others are more serious.
 Some people have no symptoms at all.
 It is important to practice social distancing, even if you think someone seems healthy.
 And if you think you have symptoms, talk to your health care provider to get tested.
 That is the only way to know for sure.

 2. You need anti-bacterial soap to kill the coronavirus germs